What 2C-B Is

 Dosage: The Most Critical Consideration

 2C-B has one of the steepest dose-response curves of any psychedelic.
-The difference between 15 mg, 25 mg, and 35 mg is not a gradual progression — it is qualitatively distinct territory.
+The difference between 15 mg, 25 mg, and 35 mg is qualitatively distinct territory rather than a gradual progression.
 This is the most important harm reduction consideration for 2C-B.

 | Level | Dose | Character |